open-bot/open-bot/README.md

 * Add a file in the folder
 * Edit the index.js file
-* Test it locally with `node lib/open-bot-cli/open-bot process some/repo#123 --settings open-bot.yaml --simulate`
+* Test it locally with `node open-bot process some/repo#123 --settings open-bot.yaml --simulate`
 * Send a PR

 ## License